 It is not uncommon to hear people often use the term human resource management (HRM) during any discussion regarding HCM.

-HRM focuses more on the core administrative duties or tasks that make it easy for people, workers, or employees to do their daily business.
+HRM focuses more on the core administrative function, duties, or daily tasks that make it easy for people, workers, or employees to do their daily business.

 HCM, on the other hand, focuses on every other thing that helps maximize the value of the employees.

 Think of it this way – HCM is the design of the human resources building, resting on the foundation of HRM.
 HRM helps keep the entire structure together.